 1) Invest in your tools and talent.

 The investments you make now can help you overcome turbulent crosswinds.
 Disruptions in supply chains, public health crises, and civil unrest lower employee confidence.
 Communicating with speed and clarity allows companies to stay focused and serve customers uninterrupted.
-Cloud communication platforms like Nextiva enable businesses to do both.
+Cloud-based contact center solutions like Nextiva enable businesses to do both.

 2) Get closer to your customers.